 If this boolean property is set, then no default handler for POSIX signal SIGINT (Ctrl-C on most platforms) will be created.
-The default hanlibrary entry in the JAR is signed, if their contents are the same.
-If the extracted library can not be reused, it is overwritten by the library in the JAR.

-dler that is used when this property is not set prints " break." to System.err and calls System.exit (130).
+The default handler that is used when this property is not set prints "\\\ break." to System.err and calls System.exit (130).